shubchat/bare_bone_food_sentiment_prediction/Readme.md

 #  Food review application

-This is a mini food review application which based on the text review entered by the user predcits if the review is positive or negative(A classic sentiment analysis problem)
+This is a mini food review application which, based on the text review entered by the user predcits if the review is positive or negative(A classic sentiment analysis problem)
 For example:
 - Review1:I'm so happy to be here!!!(Predicted sentiment-Positive)
 - Review2:The place was not clean and the food oh so stale!(Predicted sentiment-Negative)